 Check with your cell phone carrier about whether international usage is part of your plan to avoid unnecessarily high charges.
-WiFi is available in hotels (usually for free), and often in the city centers, in the cafes and restaurants (but not always).
+WiFi is available in hotels (usually for free), often in the city centers, and in cafes and restaurants (but not always).

-Hotels used to ask to hold your passport, but this is actually not allowed in most countries..
-So, if you are asked to give it up, insist on them just making a copy and keep your passport with you.
+Hotels used to ask you to hold your passport, but this is actually not allowed in most countries… So, if you are asked to give it up, insist on them just making a copy and keep your passport with you.
 It rarely happens these days that they are still trying to keep it, but if it happens, you know your rights!

-However, in many places tap water is safe to drink (not everywhere though).
-Sometimes, like in Austria, Northern Italy or Switzerland, you even have water fountains providing you with fresh drinking water when you are outside.
-So, take a reusable water bottle and refill for free.
+However, in many places, tap water is safe to drink (not everywhere, though).
+Sometimes, like in Austria, Northern Italy, or Switzerland, you even have water fountains providing you with fresh drinking water when you are outside.
+So, take a reusable water bottle and refill it for free.

 Sparkling water is more popular in certain countries, like Germany.
 Often, you have to pay a small deposit if you buy water or soft drinks in bottles.
 And ice is not given unless asked for.

 Bring a reusable cloth bag for shopping.
-Plastic bags often cost money in Europe, and even if it is just a few cents, it will help the environment.
+Plastic bags often cost money in Europe, and even if it is just a few cents, they will help the environment.

-Also, air conditioning isn’t as common as in America, especially in Northern Europe, so this is something to be aware of if you are visiting in the summer.
+Also, air conditioning isn’t as common as in America, especially in Northern Europe, so this is something to be aware of if visiting in the summer.

-Avoid traveling during the peak season, if possible, as many European tourist hotspots are struggling to accommodate the crowds, like Venice.
-If you want to avoid the worst of it, try visiting from in September or October and then from March to May for your summer vacations and for your winter vacations from January to February/March.
+If possible, avoid traveling during the peak season, as many European tourist hotspots are struggling to accommodate the crowds, like Venice.
+If you want to avoid the worst of it, try visiting from September or October and then from March to May for your summer vacations and winter vacations from January to February/March.
 Find out how Switzerland looks in winter by clicking here.

 Do as the Romans do.
 When you’re in Europe, try to mesh with the local culture as much as you can.
 You’ll learn more, have more fun, and have a better experience than just playing the American tourist.

-As you can see, there are a lot of European travel tips for Americans that will smooth your way (and this isn’t even all of them!).
-But these important things to remember will make your European vacation tons more fun and much more memorable experience.
+As you can see, there are many European travel tips for Americans that will smooth your way (and this isn’t even all of them!).
+But these important things to remember will make your European vacation tons more fun and a much more memorable experience.
 Just follow these do’s and don’ts in Europe and have a great time!